tommyskeff/futur4j/README.md

 Futur4J is a powerful and intuitive open-source Java library that simplifies asynchronous task scheduling, inspired by the concept of JavaScript promises.

-**This documentation is outdated.
-Please don't read it.**

 ## Dependency
-The Futur4J project is composed of multiple modules.
-It is required to include the `futur-api` module, and the other modules depend on it at runtime, however the others are optional and dependent on your use case.
+The Futur4J project has a `futur-api` module that provides the core functionality, and a `futur-lazy` module that provides additional static versions of factory methods.
+It is recommended to use the main module for customization of logging and execution.
 ### Gradle
 ```gradle
 repositories {